pudding-fox/FoxTunes/README.md

 ## Windows XP support

-A Windows XP compatibile .NET 4.0 build is available, can be configured minimally.
+A Windows XP compatibile .NET 4.0 build can be created (raise an issue if you think this should be automated) by manually running the Nightly Build (Legacy) pipeline.
 It needs at least;
 * [KB2468871](https://www.microsoft.com/en-us/download/details.aspx?id=3556) - Portable class libraries patch.
   * Microsoft keep breaking the link.
 Google: NDP40-KB2468871